nodejs/node/doc/api/stream.md

 <!-- source_link=lib/stream.js -->

 A stream is an abstract interface for working with streaming data in Node.js.
-The `stream` module provides an API for implementing the stream interface.
+The `node:stream` module provides an API for implementing the stream interface.

 There are many stream objects provided by Node.js.
 For instance, a [request to an HTTP server][http-incoming-message] and [`process.stdout`][]